 About

-In my spare time, I have chaired the community advisory board for Cascade Public Media, and played Radiohead covers with a fun volunteer orchestra in Seattle.
-I still write the odd non-sequitur blog, and enjoy life with my my family in the DC area.
+In my spare time, I have chaired the community advisory board for Cascade Public Media, and played percussion instruments on Radiohead covers with a fun volunteer orchestra in Seattle.
+While I work through the slow grind of scholarly publishing and diss writing (not to mention building out this website), I hope to share some lighter thoughts on all things tech and culture, here, soon.